Acceptor#

 Error handling#

-Acceptor methods return -1 on error and set the global lastError:
+Methods return -1 on failure and set join::lastError:

 if (acceptor.create(endpoint) == -1)